 I’m not the most outdoorsy, but I firmly believe that the U.S. National Parks are our greatest natural treasure.
 I’ve been lucky to visit a lot of the parks during my travels, including a recent visit to Zion National Park with my blogger friend Marissa from Postcards to Seattle.
 We didn’t have a long trip, and only got to spend one full day in Zion National Park.
 Admittedly this isn’t as long asI could have spent… but we made the most of it!

-Based on our experience, I’m pulling it all together to help you make the most if you only have one day in Zion like I did.
+Based on our experience, I’m pulling it all together to help you make the most if you only have one day in Zion as I did.
 Read on for tips on planning your trip, where to stay, how to spend just one day in Zion National Park and see as much as possible, and the best hikes for your Zion National Park day trip.

 Planning Your Visit to Zion National Park